jekymin8232/vitalguardai-com/README.md

 ### Talent capable of saving the world is worth far more than just $1,500 a month.
 ### Do you think burnout will happen or not?

+**South Korea will likely deny it while presenting various statistics and data.
+Talented people are better off working in the United States or Europe, because the United States and Europe do not deny these realities.
+Truly advanced countries do not deny reality.
+They acknowledge it.**